jacksontj/promxy/README.md

-# promulgator
+# promxy
-A prometheus HTTP aggregator.
+A prometheus aggregating HTTP proxy.

 Note: this is a WIP, at this point it should be considered PoC quality software.